andrewtavis/causeinfer/README.md

 ### Causal inference algorithms:
 #### 1. The Two Model Approach
-- Separate models for treatment and control groups are trained and combined to derive average treatment effects.
+Separate models for treatment and control groups are trained and combined to derive average treatment effects.

 #### 2. Interaction Term Approach - Lo 2002
-- An interaction term between treatment and covariates is added to the data to allow for a basic single model application.
+An interaction term between treatment and covariates is added to the data to allow for a basic single model application.

 #### 3. Response Transformation Approach - Lai 2006; Kane, Lo and Zheng 2014
-- Units are categorized into four classes to derive the treatment effected from positive class attributes.
+Units are categorized into four classes to derive the treatment effected from positive class attributes.

 #### 4. Generalized Random Forest - Athey, Tibshirani, and Wager 2019
-- An application of an honest causalaity based splitting random forest.
+A wrapper application of honest causalaity based splitting random forests - via the R/C++ [grf](https://github.com/grf-labs/grf).

 ### Evaluation metrics:
 #### 1. Qini and AUUC Scores
-- Comparisons across stratefied, ordered treatment response groups are used to derive model efficiency
+Comparisons across stratefied, ordered treatment response groups are used to derive model efficiency

 #### 2. GRF Confidence Intervals
-- Confidence intervals are created using GRF's standard deviation across trials
+Confidence intervals are created using GRF's standard deviation across trials

 # Included Datasets
 #### Marketing